Forms of matter and forms of radiation: Continuous forms

 \subsection{$h$-disclinations}

 A \textsf{Lorentz boost} is the analog of a rotation; instead of the standard circular angle $\alpha$, we have an hyperbolic angle $\phi$.
 An hyperbolic rotation in the $\{\textbf e^0\,\textbf e^3\}$ plane reads With $\cosh \phi = \gamma = (1-v^2)^{-1/2}$ one recovers the usual equations for the change of coordinates from one inertial frame to another with a velocity $\{0,0,v\}$ with respect to the first one.
-Eq.~\ref{e21} can also be written as:
+Eq.~\ref{e13} can also be written as:

-$A_h$ belongs to the Lorentz group $L_0$ (in fact to its universal cover $\widetilde{L_0}$) but not to the little groups $\widetilde{H_m}$ or $\widetilde{H_r}$; thus no \textsl{perfect} Volterra form can be associated to a boost in a $M_4$-crystal.
+$A_h$ belongs to the Lorentz group $L_0$ (in fact to its universal cover $\widetilde{L_0}$) but not to the little groups $\widetilde{H_m}$ or $\widetilde{H_r}$; thus no \textsl{perfect} Volterra form can be associated to a boost in a $M_4$-crystal, in so far as we have rejected the possibility of tachyon $M_4$-crystals.
 Except that a boost can be split into a family of continuous $m$- or $r$-dislocations, which are allowed Volterra forms.
 In fact, while dislocations are just a useful trick in the case of wedge $m$- or $r$-disclinations\footnote{ This claim must be qualified: infinitesimal $m$-dislocations with spacelike Burgers vectors play a distinctive role in all processes that involve movement, change of shape, relaxation, etc. of $m$-disclinations, in analogy with the role they play in CMP \cite{klfr08}.
 This was mentioned in Sect.~\ref{mdislo} and \ref{rdislo}.
 We do not expatiate on this subject.}, they are a \textsl{prerequisite} for the construction of boost (or hyperbolic) disclinations ($h$-disclinations).
-This operation goes as follows.\footnote{Notice that we are considering a displacement of the event $\{x^0,{x}^1,x^2,x^3\} \rightarrow \{{x'}^0,{x'}^1,{x'}^2,{x'}^3\}$, and not a change of frame of reference.
-Of course, the equations are similar.}